 Wearing the Kilt - When the kilt is belted on, you should have 3-6 inches of excess tartan that flops over the top of the belt, and the bottom of the kilt should be at about the middle of the knee.
 Being careful not to undo your pleats, turn your belt wrong side up and slide it under the kilt.
 Lie down on top of the kilt with the belt at your waist.
-You can use the backs of your knees as guides.
-Fold the inside apron of the kilt over your body.
-Then, do the same with the other side, gathering the sash up above the belt.
+You can use the back of your knees as a guide.
+Fold the inside (right) apron of the kilt over your body, then do the same with the outside (left) apron.
 Fasten the belt to hold it in place.
 After standing up, you may need someone to help adjust things a bit.
-Note - If you opted for the inside strap and buckle, with some practice, you should be able to put your kilt on standing up.